ibm-cloud-docs/containers/cs_secure.md

 Every cluster master is continuously monitored by IBM to control and remediate process level Denial-Of-Service (DOS) attacks. {{site.data.keyword.containerlong_notm}} automatically scans every node where the master is deployed for vulnerabilities that are found in Kubernetes and OS-specific security fixes.
 If vulnerabilities are found, {{site.data.keyword.containerlong_notm}} automatically applies fixes and resolves vulnerabilities on behalf of the user to ensure master node protection.

 **What information is logged?**</br>
-By default, {{site.data.keyword.containerlong_notm}} automatically colllects logs for the following cluster components:
+By default, {{site.data.keyword.containerlong_notm}} automatically collects logs for the following cluster components:

 - **Containers**: Logs that are written to `STDOUT` or `STDERR`.
 - **Apps**: Logs that are written to a specific path inside your app.